top of page

 Ponte Tresa, situated on the border of Italy and Switzerland, boasts a unique geographic significance that imparts certain resilient characteristics to its native figs. The region frequently experiences fall rains, making rain resistance a quintessential trait for any fig variety emerging from this locale.
 Such resistance ensures the fruit's survival and quality, even in damp conditions.
 In addition, the colder winter temperatures of this region mirror those of the northeastern United States.
 This climate similarity means that fig varieties like the Ponte Tresa, Verdolino, and Moro de Caneva, which have adapted to the northern Italian and Swiss winters, often fare exceptionally well when introduced to the northeastern U.S.

 Further evaluations are needed to comment on aspects like the skin’s absorption rate and split resistance.
-However, Ponte Tresa’s inherent resilience and adaptability make it and others prime candidates for cultivation in similar climates around the world.
+However, the hang time is about average and it ripens late in the season.

 ross raddi_edited.jpg